-16th October: Australia is set to have its very first Robotics and Computer Vision Roadmap with the world-leading Australian Centre for Robotic Vision driving the important initiative.
+16th October: Australia is set to have its very first Robotics Roadmap with the world-leading Australian Centre for Robotic Vision driving the important initiative.

 A series of workshops across key sectors including resources, built and natural environment, manufacturing, services (including transport & logistics) and healthcare will be held in October and November for leaders in Australian academia, industry and government however submissions are being sought from all interested parties.

-“Australia’s first Robotics and Computer Vision Roadmap is about more than just making industries more automated.
-The strength of our Robotics and Computer Vision technologies will drive the transformation of existing industries and create whole new industries.
+“Australia’s first Robotics Roadmap is about more than just making industries more automated.
+The strength of our Robotics technologies will drive the transformation of existing industries and create whole new industries.
 This has significant impact for the future of Australia’s workforce as well as ensuring we have vibrant, competitive and sustainable industry sectors.”

 The US released its third Roadmap for US Robotics in 2016 while the UK and Singapore also have Robotic Roadmaps.
-The Australian Centre for Robotic Vision will release Australia’s first robotics and computer vision roadmap in May 2018 as part of the World International Conference in Robotics and Automation in Brisbane.
-This will be the first time the Conference has been held in the Southern Hemisphere.
+The Australian Centre for Robotic Vision will release Australia’s first robotics roadmap in June 2018.

 More information about submissions, workshops and the roadmap is available here https://www.roboticvision.org/sector-workshops-to-develop-a-robotic-and-computer-vision-roadmap-for-australia/